dida-do/eurocropsml/docs/dataset.md

     {any}`NUTS regions<eurocropsml.acquisition.region>`: Add NUTS1-NUTS3 regions.
 The shapefiles for the NUTS-regions have been obtained from [Eurostat](https://ec.europa.eu/eurostat/de/web/gisco/geodata/statistical-units/territorial-units-statistics).

 :::{note}
 By default, the Sentinel-1 data is acquired at processing level LEVEL1, utilizing the IW operational mode.
 Additionally, the observations are selected for the VH and VV polarization.
 The pipeline provides the median pixel value of radar backscatter in decibels (dB).
-Information on how to to remove thermal noise, please see {doc}`Examples<examples>`.
+For information on how to to remove thermal noise, please see {doc}`Examples<examples>`.
 :::

 :::{note}